sanjanvadi/PetOpia/README.md

 #### Setup and Installation:
 ##### Locally:

-Step 1: Clone this repository.
-Run `npm install --force` in the `client` folder and `npm install` in the `server` folder
+Step 1: Clone this repository. => cd client ; Run `npm install --force` in the `client` folder and in a new termainal => cd server ; Run  `npm install` in the `server` folder

-Step 2: Make sure the .env file exists and contains the fields DATABASE_URL and DATABASE_NAME
+Step 2: create a .env in the server folder file exists and contains the fields DATABASE_URL and DATABASE_NAME copy paste the secrets from the env text file provide along with the zip file into the .env

 Step 3: Run `redis-server` to start a Redis server